 Your funds are paid directly into your bank account.

-Your funds will reach you within two business days of when we collect the amount.
+Your funds will reach you on the same day that we collect the amount from your customer.

 The smallest amount for a single transaction is Rs 100.